f5devcentral/f5-xc-terraform-examples/workflow-guides/bot/deploy-botdefense-for-awscloudfront-distributions-with-f5-distributedcloud/xc-console-demo-guide.rst

 Create CloudFront Distribution:
 ===============================
 1. Go to the AWS Console, search the services for CloudFront and create a new distribution.
-Configure the distribution with the following settings:
+(Unless specified below leave at default configuration value)
-   1.1.
-Origin Domain Name: Your ELB DNS name displayed from the "kubectl get services -n eks-airline-app" command 1.2.
-Origin Protocol: HTTP Only (since ELB communicates over HTTP with your pods) 1.3.
-HTTP Port: 80
+2. Origin Domain Name: Your ELB DNS name displayed from the "kubectl get services -n eks-airline-app" command
-   1.4.
-Origin Path: N/A
-   1.5.
+3. Origin Protocol: HTTP Only (since ELB communicates over HTTP with your pods)
+4. HTTP Port: 80
+5. Name your distribution cloudfront-eks-airline
+6. Set the "allowed HTTP Options to "GET, HEAD, OPTIONS, PUT, POST, PATCH, DELETE
+7. Under Cache key and Origin requests select cache policy and origin request policy
+8. Select the pre-built cache policy of "caching disabled".
+Do not configure and origin request policy
+9. Under Web Application Firewall select "Do not enable"
+10. Under "settings" for the price class choose North America and Europe Only
+11. Supported HTTP Versions choose HTTP2 and HTTP3
+12. Click "Create Distribution"

 Creating your Namespace in F5 XC:
 =================================